apache/geode/Troubleshooting-Native-Memory.md

 If the maximum for user processes is too low:

 * Increase the maximum number of user processes.
-Check your OS for specifics on how to do this.
+Check the operating system for specifics on how to do this.